bashiulAlam/football-api-automation/README.md

 # API Automation Task #

-This project automates a couple of APIs hsted in [Football API Collection](https://www.football-data.org/)
+This project automates a couple of APIs hosted in [Football API Collection](https://www.football-data.org/)
 ***

 ## Project Tools Used